CHECKERCE/smartUnzip/README.md

 checks any Archive file and unpacks it in it's directory if there is only one object inside, if there are multiple it creates a new folder to put the objects in.
 Also deletes the Archive afterwards.

+## requirements

+this program requires you to have 7zip installed and added to PATH

 ## context menu